 - Attorney Helpline

-- HSB Energy Calculator

 - Relevant loss control/safety/HR articles and links

 - Sample policies and indemnification language

 - Contractual risk transfer consultation

-- On-demand web-based and live and in-person training
+- On-demand, web-based, live and in-person training

-- Claims prevention tools (Zywave cyber assessment, HR builder, HSB comprehensive checklist, maintenance checklist, etc.)

-- Fair Housing
+- Fair Housing training

 - HSB water sensor program

 Additionally, Synchrous provides live in-person or web-based training for topics like Claims 101, on-boarding, Contractual Risk Transfer, and more.
 Defensive driving classes are subsidized every 2-3 years for our pooling participants.
 Synchrous has produced training webinars that are available live or on-demand for topics ranging from Insurance 101, Accidents Happen, Now What? and Contractual Risk Transfer.